sudopseudocode/carolyn-portfolio/README.md

-# sarabeth-portfolio
+# carolyn-portfolio
-Serverless Portfolio for an Opera Singer, powered by Gatsby + React, Contentful and Netlify + AWS Lambda.
+Serverless Portfolio for an Film Editor / Graphic Designer / UX Engineer.
+Website is powered by Gatsby + React, Contentful and Netlify.